Though they do not cause significant damage to plants, boxelder bugs can quickly become a nuisance for some homeowners [1].

 11. Neem Oil

-This oil is derived from the Neem tree seed and is recognized as a potent natural pesticide.
+This oil derived from the Neem tree seed is recognized as a potent natural pesticide.

 This non-toxic repellent is also safe to use.
-It causes no damage whatsoever to the plants unless you mix the solution too strongly.
+It causes no damage to the plants unless you mix the solution too potent.

 Just combine two tablespoons of neem oil with a gallon of water.
 Next, add it to a sprayer and spray all areas where these bugs love to hang out.